Parliament Building (Quebec): Parliamentary debate rooms

-In May 2021, it was reported by the Journal du Québec that renovation works in the Blue Room would start in 2022.
+Renovations of the Blue Room are planned to start in fall 2024.
+The National Assembly decided to ditch the traditional Westminster layout of government facing the opposition in favour of a horseshoe outline of seats, similar to the arrangement used in the Australian House of Representatives.
+Until the renovation is finished in 2026, the MNAs will sit in the Red Room.

 Flag Room

-The Flag Room used to serve various purposes - it was used a press conference room (also called hot room) and also served as a museum.
-From 1985, however, it displays eight flags that led to inspire the current design of the flag of Quebec, or the fleurdelisé.
+The Flag Room used to serve various purposes: it was used a press conference room (also called hot room) and also served as a museum.
+From 1985, it has displayed eight flags that inspired the current design of the flag of Quebec, or the fleurdelisé.
 These flags include three from the Kingdom of France, two naval ensigns, two Carillon flags and the current one.

 Hot room

-The press conference room (officially called Salle Bernard-Lalonde and commonly referred to as "hot room", both in English and in French) is located in the north side of the building.
-It was originally named so due to the heat that the cameras were emitting, however, the name is sometimes interpreted as a reference to the heated atmosphere caused by numerous questions of journalists.
+The press conference room (officially called Salle Bernard-Lalonde and commonly referred to as "hot room", both in English and in French) is in the north side of the building.
+It was originally named so due to the heat that the cameras were emitting, but the name is sometimes interpreted as a reference to the heated atmosphere caused by numerous questions of journalists.
 Until 1976, it served as a bar.
 The "hot room" moved to its current location in mid-1980s.